 - Explore the Canmore museum

 - Go Underground at the Rat’s Nest Cave – this is cave exploring at its best.
-You’ll definitely get a bit dirty, but by the end of the day, you may be hooked by the experience and craving for more.
+You’ll get a bit dirty, but by the end of the day, you may be hooked by the experience and craving for more.

 - Go to Get Your Guide for the best activity tours in Canmore Alberta.